Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-3.md

-**Adventure-Wear** covers a large set of specialized and somewhat anachronistic fashion, like the Delver's Webbing that works like a modern tactical harness full of pouches and pockets, or helmet lamps, and potion and scroll belts.
+**Adventure-Wear** covers a large set of specialized and somewhat anachronistic fashion, like the Delver's Webbing that works like a modern tactical harness full of pouches and pockets, or helmet lamps.

 **Camping Gear** has alchemical matches, a compass, a timed candle that burns at a precise fixed rate, and special rations.
 Elven rations are very expensive but